Bluemix CloudFoundry Deployment

 This page documents deployments using the next major version dpl v2 which currently is in a beta release phase.
 Please see our blog post for details.
 The current default version is dpl v1.
 Check dpl v1 documentation here.

 Travis CI can automatically deploy files to IBM Bluemix after a successful build.

 For a minimal configuration, add the following to your

 deploy: provider: bluemixcloudfoundry username: <username> password: <encrypted password> organization: <organization> space: <space> edge: true # opt in to dpl v2

-Support for deployments to Bluemix Cloud Foundry is in beta.
-Please see Maturity Levels for details.
+Support for deployments to Bluemix Cloud Foundry is *stable**.

 Known options #